5 Things Advisors Should Know About Grayscale Bitcoin Trust (GBTC)

 Our high quality crypto data and high horsepower research tools enable advisors, asset managers, and their clients to have better conversations about cryptocurrencies and make smarter investment decisions.

-Crypto data sets are accessible alongside other economic data on YCharts, and can be used in tools like Fundamental Charts or Timeseries Analysis.
-Here are a few popular and valuable Bitcoin-related data points that YCharts carries: Bitcoin market cap, Bitcoin price, Bitcoin supply, Ethereum price, Ethereum market cap, Ethereum average transaction fee, Bitcoin transactions per day, Ethereum average gas price, and Bitcoin average transaction fee.
+Cryptocurrency data sets are accessible alongside other economic data on YCharts, and can be used in tools like Fundamental Charts or Timeseries Analysis.
+A few popular and valuable crypto data points available on YCharts include: Bitcoin market cap, Bitcoin price, Bitcoin supply, Bitcoin transactions per day, Ethereum price, Ethereum market cap, Ethereum average transaction fee, Ethereum average gas price, and Bitcoin average transaction fee.